Perl-Critic/Perl-Critic/README.md

     certrule          Policies that CERT considers rules
-    maintenance       Policies that affect the long-term health of the code cosmetic          Policies that only have a superficial effect complexity        Policies that specificaly relate to code complexity security          Policies that relate to security issues tests             Policies that are specific to test programs
+    maintenance       Policies that affect the long-term health of the code cosmetic          Policies that only have a superficial effect complexity        Policies that specifically relate to code complexity security          Policies that relate to security issues tests             Policies that are specific to test programs